Tag: system failure

 And when that happens over and over, it gets harder to approach new tools with curiosity.
 You start expecting disappointment before you even begin.

-What This Can Look Like in Everyday Life
+What Self Blame Can Look Like in Everyday Life

 You might notice things like: